FuchsiaOS/FuchsiaOS-docs-zh_CN/development/languages/fidl/guides/compatibility/README.md

 `flexible`][example-union-strict-flexible], or [`flexible` to `strict`][example-union-flexible-strict].

+#### One-way methods and events

+Changing a one-way method or event from `strict` to `flexible` or `flexible` to `strict` is source compatible and binary compatible.
+Changing this modifier only affects how the receiving end reacts if it receives this one-way method call or event and does not recognize the ordinal.

+#### Two-way methods

+Whether changing a two-way method from `strict` to `flexible` or `flexible` to `strict` is binary compatible depends on whether it uses `error` syntax.
+Whether it is source compatible depends on the language.

+Changing between `strict` and `flexible` is binary compatible if the method also uses `error` syntax.
+If the method does not use `error` syntax, changing between `strict` and `flexible` is binary-incompatible.

+Changing a two-way method between `strict` and `flexible` is source compatible in LLCPP, Rust, and Dart.
+In HLCPP, it is not source compatible.
+Go does not support `open` or `ajar` protocols, so this is not applicable to Go.

 ### Value vs resource {#value-vs-resource}

 Adding or removing the `resource` modifier on a struct, table, or union is